samcarrington/code-style/pages/markdown/css.md

 ### Class naming

-- Use Kebab case, i.e. hyphens not underscores or camelCase for class names
+- You SHOULD use kebab case, i.e. hyphens not underscores or camelCase for class names
+- Underscores are acceptable if you're using BEM syntax
+- `camelCase` is acceptable if a classname is tied to a reactive component name (see [the Airbnb OOCSS/BEM advice][airbnb-oocss] for reference)

 ```scss
 .valid-class-name {}